mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 #### COMMAND CENTRE

-Used in military, law enforcement and rescue vehicles, a command centre allows the effective monitoring and co-ordination of units in high stress operations.
-The command centre includes workstations and a large screen or holographic table for reports and displays.
-Up to two Travellers can use a command centre at any one time, and it can be increased in size, consuming 1 Space and costing Cr5000 for each extra Traveller.
-A command centre requires a vehicle to have at least TL8 communications systems and Improved Sensors.
+Used in military, law enforcement and rescue vehicles, a command center allows the effective monitoring and co-ordination of units in high stress operations.
+The command center includes workstations and a large screen or holographic table for reports and displays.
+Up to two Travellers can use a command center at any one time, and it can be increased in size, consuming 1 Space and costing Cr5000 for each extra Traveller.
+A command center requires a vehicle to have at least TL8 communications systems and Improved Sensors.

 Item TL Spaces Cost Command Centre 9 4 Cr75000